rbowen/presentations/betterfm/slides.md

 people who are exceptionally intelligent, and so feel that the world owes them respect and adulation.

-Eric has taken this one step further - actively encouraging thousands of people to be rude to their peers, and dismissive of their struggles.
+This "asking smart questions" document, which contains a LOT of good advice, and which has become practically holy writ in our community, has taken this one step further - actively encouraging thousands of people to be rude to their peers, and dismissive of their struggles.

+Now, it *IS* the responsibility of the student to do some work, and not treat the master as though they are the servant.
+This much is true.
+However, it is also the responsibility of the master to treat the student as though their struggles are important.

 ---
 ## Humility